James Cameron's unrealized projects: Terminator 3000

 In August 2010, Hannover House announced plans to develop a 3D animated film titled Terminator 3000, with Cameron in a producing role.
 Pacificor responded with a cease and desist letter, declining a $20–30 million offer from Hannover for the rights to produce the film, killing the project.

 The Last Train from Hiroshima: The Survivors Look Back

 On August 12, 2010, Entertainment Weekly reported that Cameron was working on a biographical film about Tsutomu Yamaguchi, a Japanese man that survived both the Atomic bombings of Hiroshima and Nagasaki in 1945.
 The film's title was announced as Last Train to Hiroshima.
 Cameron met Yamaguchi just days before he died.
 The film would be based on the book of the same by Charles R. Pellegrino.
-However, the project entered into development hell after Cameron decided to first focus on the Avatar sequels.
+After the release of Avatar: The Way of Water (2022), Cameron said in an interview with Los Angeles Times that he would likely adapt the novel before the release of Avatar 4 (2029), saying "the Hiroshima film would be as timely as ever, if not more so".
+In September 2024, it was reported that Cameron had purchased the film rights to the then-forthcoming book Ghosts of Hiroshima by Pellegrino, which was published by Blackstone Publishing in August 2025, in which entails the true story of Yamaguchi.